thenaturelovers/thenaturelovers.github.io/_posts/2022-12-26-rajgad-pradakshina-2022.md

 <div class="row"  style="margin-bottom: 20px">
 <div class="col-md-8 col-md-offset-2" style="background: #bfd3f0; padding: 20px">
-Four days in the presence of history, and natural world, away from cities, roads and crowds.
+Three days in the presence of history, and natural world, away from cities, roads and crowds.
 This amazing experience beckons you.
 Absorb the atmosphere atop the wind swept mountain, and take in the magnificent panorama of medieval forts that is sure to transport you in the bygone times.
 </div>
 </div>